 - It is courteous to use proper punctuation, paragraphs and sentence structure.
 Long strings of lower-case text without punctuation are very difficult to read.

 - When sending the same message to more than one person, put only one address (preferably yours) in the 'To' field.
-Put addresses of other recipients in the 'Bcc' field (not 'Cc').
+Put addresses of other recipients in the 'Bcc' (blind carbon copy) field (not in 'Cc').
 Addresses in 'To' and 'Cc' are visible to everyone, so for privacy reasons you should use 'Bcc'.
 When forwarding a message, remove any addresses from the message body.

 - Use anti-virus software such as AVG or Norton Antivirus, and update it every time you connect to the Internet.